 - Boeing (US);

 - Department of Civil Aviation (Malaysia);

 - Thales (UK).

-The group has continually worked to define the most probable position of the aircraft at the time of the last satellite communications and updated this advice based on the latest information throughout the search.
-This work has been peer reviewed and scrutinized by a range of international experts.
+The group worked continually to define the most probable position of the aircraft at the time of the last satellite communications and updated this advice based on the latest information and analysis throughout the search.
+Their work was also peer-reviewed by a range of international experts.

-More recent work facilitated and led by the ATSB includes debris modelling and barnacle analysis through the CSIRO, and review and refinement activities through the Defence Science and Technology Group.
+Other work facilitated and led by the ATSB included MH370 debris drift modelling through the CSIRO, and review and refinement activities through the Defence Science and Technology Group.

 Much of the sea floor of the world's oceans is not mapped in significant detail, especially not remote regions like the MH370 search area.
 Prior to any area of sea floor being searched, a bathymetric survey was conducted to build detailed maps of the sea floor in the underwater search area.
 This enabled the safe and efficient operation of the sonar equipped underwater search vehicles.
 Over 700,000 square kilometres of the sea floor were surveyed during more than two and half years of the underwater search.

 The underwater search was a comprehensive search of the sea floor for the final resting place of MH370.
 Most of the search was conducted using underwater vehicles towed behind the search vessels on up to ten kilometres of armoured cable, gathering detailed sonar imagery as they went.
 Each summer, the towed vehicles were supplemented by an autonomous underwater vehicle which was used to search the areas of more difficult seafloor terrain.
 All the underwater search vehicles were equipped with side scan sonar, synthetic aperture sonar, multibeam echo sounders and cameras to locate and identify MH370.

 The ATSB coordinated all aspects of the search, including the procurement of the services, planning, analysis of the sonar data and liaison with all vessels, the search contractors and other stakeholders.